parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.LowCutoff   0.0

-This key specifies the high cutoff value for truncating the generated field for the named geometry, *geometry_name*, when either the NormalTruncated or LogTruncated values are chosen.
-Example Useage:
+*double* **Geom.\ *geometry_name*.Perm.HighCutoff** no default This key specifies the high cutoff value for truncating the generated field for the named geometry, *geometry_name*, when either the NormalTruncated or LogTruncated values are chosen.

 .. container:: list